MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 );
 ```

-If your PostgreSQL server is not exposed to the public internet, you can tunnel the connection through an AWS PrivateLink service or an SSH bastion host:
+If your PostgreSQL server is not exposed to the public internet, you can [tunnel the connection](/sql/create-connection/#network-security) through an AWS PrivateLink service or an SSH bastion host.

 {{< tabs tabID="1" >}}
 {{< tab "AWS PrivateLink">}}